pixeljetstream/ldrawloader/README.md

 # Acknowledgements
 * The chamfering algorithm is derived from the [Master's Thesis](https://comserv.cs.ut.ee/home/files/Algma_ComputerScience_2018.pdf?study=ATILoputoo&reference=D4FE5BC8A22718CF3A52B308AD2B2B878C78EB36) of [Diana Algma](https://github.com/dianx93)
 * The vertex merging is a modified line-sweep, with sorted vertices along a single vector and was inspired by the algorithm in http://www.assimp.org/
+* N-gon triangulation is a modified version of [Efficient Polygon Triangulation by John Ratcliff](https://www.flipcode.com/archives/Efficient_Polygon_Triangulation.shtml)

+# Known Issues
+* The t-junction fixup can be problematic with edges that have a lot of high frequency detail added (e.g. railway nodges)
+* The chamfer/bevel effect can cause artifacts on non-manifold edges (which unfortunately are frequent), or sometimes doesn't account for adjacent triangles that it overlaps into.
+* Hi-res primitives may result in additional artifacts in combination with the other two effects.

 # History
+- 1/5/2025 Version 0.6:
+  - `LdrNgon` replaces "quads" array
+  - new triangulation of ngons that are result of t-junction fixups
+- 12/29/2024 Version 0.5:
+  - new logic for part fixing to detect coplanar self-overlapping regions that are result of non-manifold edges
+  - some internal refactoring
 - 11/3/2024 Version 0.4:
   - major overhaul
   - revised non-manifold handling completely, more resililent to non manifold edges